-The E-Learning Department is committed to student success by supporting efforts to ensure that quality online education and support services are available to a diverse population of learners.
-We support all SCC students, whether they are on campus or e-learning students.
+The E-Learning Department is committed to student success by supporting efforts to ensure that quality online education and support services are available to all SCC students, whether they are on campus or e-learning students.

 Blackboard is the Learning Management System used by SCC, and all SCC students have access.
 For web-assisted, hybrid, or online / web-centered courses, you will be using Blackboard.
-Instructors of seat-based courses may also supplement their courses with Blackboard resources.
-To help you navigate Blackboard, you can participate in the "Blackboard Training" course.
-It will appear in your course list and is always available.
-This course is not graded but provides you the opportunity to get comfortable using Blackboard and ask questions.
+Instructors of traditional courses may also supplement their courses with Blackboard resources.
+To help you get started in Blackboard, consider one of the following:

-Please see the E-Learning website for help and to request one-on-one training at www.southwesterncc.edu/e-learning/students.
+- Online Blackboard Orientation This course will appear in your course list in Blackboard, will be available throughout your coursework at SCC.
+This course is not graded but provides you the opportunity to get comfortable using Blackboard and ask questions. - Face to Face Orientation This session I held each semester, please visit the e-learning website (www.southwesterncc.edu/e-learning/students.) for more details.